 The Detroit Free Press and Detroit News have been run under joint operating agreement, allowed under the 1970 Newspaper Preservation Act.
 In this 2009 photo, Detroit Free Press Editor and Publisher speaks at the Associated Press Managing Editors conference about the newspaper's decision to cut home delivery to the three days of the week that generate the most advertising revenue _ Thursday, Friday and Sunday.
-The Detroit News, which is owned by a separate company but published with the Free Press under a joint operating agreement, goes to homes only on Thursdays and Fridays.
-It doesn't have a Sunday edition.
-(AP Photo/Tom Gannam)
+(AP Photo/Tom Gannam, used with permission from the Associated Press)

 In 1970 Congress enacted the Newspaper Preservation Act, a law designed to preserve a vigorous press by helping to keep one or both competing newspapers in the same city from going out of business.